US STOCKS-Dow, S&P 500 fall as private-sector hiring spurs worry

 Exchange, the Nasdaq and the NYSE Amex, below the daily average

-Declines outpaced advances by a ratio of about 3 to 2 on the
+Decliners outpaced advancers by a ratio of about 3 to 2 on